 - Any combination of dried fruit can be used for this recipe.

-- For an extra festive flavour add a tsp or 2 of cinnamon, tsp of ginger, 1/4 tsp nutmeg or ground cloves, or a few tsp of mixed spice.
+- For an extra festive flavour add a teaspoon or 2 of cinnamon, teaspoon of ginger, ¼ teaspoon nutmeg or ground cloves, or a few teaspoon of mixed spice.
 Although not all the spices at once!

 - Can't source vegan chocolate milk?
 Make your own using a vegan chocolate milk powder/hot chocolate powder.